nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 ### ZigBee

 The ZigBee section allows to manage ZigBee networks within nymea.
-A ZigBee network requires dedicated hardware in order to form a network and add native ZigBee devices into the system.
-Once a network has been created, the network can be opened in order to allow new ZigBee nodes to join the network.
-If the ZigBee device is supported, a new thing will appear once the node has been recognized and initialized from an installed ZigBee plugin.

-The list of supported ZigBee integrations can be found [here](https://preview.nymea.io/documentation/resources/integrations/?technology=zigbee).

-> You can install all supported ZigBee integration plugins using the meta package `nymea-plugins-zigbee`.
+In order to use ZigBee with nymea, a ZigBee adapter is required.

-#### Supported ZigBee modules
+#### Supported ZigBee adapters

-The following hardware modules are supported:
+The following hardware adapters are supported:

 * [Texas Instruments](https://www.ti.com/product/CC2652R)
     This adapter can be found in various shops, either without firmware or preflashed.
 A z-Stack based firmware is required on the adapter to work with nymea.
 When choosing an option, select the firmware for zigbee2mqtt which will work fine with nymea (zigbee2mqtt is not required) or manually flash the stick with a build of z-Stack